neuronsimulator/nrn/docs/install/python_wheels.md

 bash packaging/python/build_wheels.bash linux 38    # 38 for Python v3.8
 ```

-To build wheels with GPU support you have to pass an additional argument:
+To build wheels with CoreNEURON support you have to pass an additional argument: `coreneuron`.
-* `coreneuron` : build wheel with `CoreNEURON` support
-* `coreneuron-gpu` : build wheel with `CoreNEURON` and `GPU` support

 ```
-bash packaging/python/build_wheels.bash linux 38 coreneuron-gpu

-# or

 bash packaging/python/build_wheels.bash linux 3* coreneuron
 ```
-In the last example we are passing `3*` to build the wheels with `CoreNEURON` support for all python 3 versions.
+Where we are passing `3*` to build the wheels with `CoreNEURON` support for all python 3 versions.

 ### macOS
 As mentioned above, for macOS all dependencies have to be available on a system.
 You have to then clone NEURON repository and execute: